peejaywk/PremierFootball/assets/documentation/testing.md

 **Test Result: PASS**
 Clicking on any team on the home page opened up the Team page displaying the information for the selected team.
 Clicking on another team caused the page to update with the new data.
 Tested using Chrome, Firefox, Opera and Edge on a Windows machine.
 Also tested on a
-Samsung Galaxy S8 with Chrome and an Appple iPhone 11 with Safari.
+Samsung Galaxy S8 with Chrome and an Apple iPhone 11 with Safari.

 Test-010
 API Data Retrieval - Check that the website only requests data if it is stale or has not been requested before.
 1. Open a new Incognito window in the Chrome browser.
 2. Open the developer tools by right clicking on the page and selecting 'Inspect'
 3. In the developer tools click on the Console in the top menu bar.
-4. Open page https://peejaywk.github.io/PremierFootball/ in the igcognito window.
+4. Open page https://peejaywk.github.io/PremierFootball/ in the incognito window.
 5. In the console window check that the website has made 3 calls to request data from the API as the data is stale and has never been read.
 The correct console log is shown below:

     ![alt text](images/Test-010-APIDataStale.PNG "API Stale Data")